SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-api-management.md

 <img src={useBaseUrl('img/integrations/microsoft-azure/azure-api-management.png')} alt="Thumbnail icon" width="50"/>

-[Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts) is a hybrid, multicloud management platform for APIs across all environments.
+[Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts) is a hybrid multicloud management platform for APIs across all environments.
 As a platform-as-a-service, API Management supports the complete API lifecycle.
-This integration provides near-real-time visibility into the state and health of your APIs, along with rich information about API Management operations that are important for auditing.
+This integration provides near real-time visibility into the state and health of your APIs with rich information about API Management operations that are important for auditing.

 ## Log and Metric types